Robinlovelace/cycle-hire-inclusive/README.md

-estimating the average number of inhabitants per building, based on the smallest ‘Output Area’ population estimates and building footprint data from OpenStreetMap; 2) identifying residential buildings within a threshold distance (150 m was used) of docking stations; and 3) assigning the total estimated population in these buildings to their associated docking station (see Figure
+estimating the average number of inhabitants per building, based on the smallest ‘Output Area’ population estimates and building footprint data from OpenStreetMap; 2) identifying residential buildings within a threshold distance (150, 200 and 300 m buffer distances were tested) of docking stations; and 3) assigning the total estimated population in these buildings to their associated docking station (see Figure
 @ref(fig:bikeshare-resi-buildings)).
+Considering the density of docking stations and access to alternative transport options such as bus stops, we opted for the smallest of the buffer distances tested for the results presented.
+The use of different buffer distances did not change the direction of the results or conclusions drawn from them (see Discussion).
 <!-- as this represents a maximum walking distance of around 300 m on the road network) -->

 <div class="figure" style="text-align: center">